Lioncky/Lioncky/README.md

 ## Contact Me

-💬 You can contact me in many ways, If you'd like to get in touch with me, 📫 just mail to 'gaishibz@foxmail.com', I also go by the same name on many other platforms.
+💬 You can contact me at many ways, I also go by the same name on many other platforms.
+📫 If you'd like to get in touch with me, just mail to 'gaishibz@foxmail.com'.